 Olivereau, a schoolteacher, poet, and self-described anarchist born and raised in Douglas, Wyoming, first became involved in Seattle’s political left in 1915, when she moved to Seattle and began working as a stenographer for the IWW’s Seattle offices.
 The events that led to her arrest and conviction began in August 1917, when she printed and mailed out literature addressed to young men in the Pacific Northwest encouraging them to become conscientious objectors to avoid military service in the war, which the United States had joined in April of that year.
 Her activity violated the Espionage Act, passed by Congress that June, which made it a crime to cause insubordination in the U.S. Armed Forces, to obstruct the recruitment of soldiers, and to use the U.S. Postal Service to do so.

-At the trial, Olivereau conducted her own defense.
+At the trial, Olivereau conducted her own defense in an hour-long speech to the court.
 No other IWW members attended, and her only support came from Anna Louise Strong (1885-1970), the noted radical leader and Seattle School Board member, who sat in the front row during the trial.
 The IWW apparently chose to distance itself from Olivereau due to her anarchist identity, which was considered dangerous even among the radical left during the politically charged 1910s.
 In her defense, Olivereau recounted her version of the events that had led to her arrest, provided the jury with an explanation of her political views, and argued her case for the ultimate injustice of the war in Europe.

 On December 3, 1917, Olivereau was sentenced to ten years in prison.
 She served 28 months in the state penitentiary in Cañon City, Colorado, before being paroled.
-After her release from prison, she worked at various clerical and sales jobs in Oregon and California.
+After her release from prison on March 25, 1920, she worked at various clerical and sales jobs in Oregon and California.
 She settled in San Francisco in 1929 and worked there as a stenographer until her death on March 11, 1963.